Fresh from the source

 The Tides Wharf Wholesale Seafood is located in beautiful Bodega Bay, right at the source.
 They employ about 20 Sonoma County residents and strive to provide their customers with the freshest seafood possible.
 Deliveries are made to Oliver’s daily, with up to five deliveries a day during the holiday season!
 The Tides Wharf Wholesale Seafood had had a business relationship with Steve Maass and Oliver’s for over 20 years.
 The company is run by a father and son duo who together boast over 75 years of experience in seafood.
 We are so grateful for this wonderful partnership!

-Here’s our Windsor Meat Department Manager, Mitch, going over his favorite way to clean and crack a whole crab!
+Here’s our Meat and Seafood Coordinator, Todd Davis, going over his favorite way to clean and crack a whole crab!

 How to Steam Crab: Choose a pan large enough to hold the crabs side by side.
 Add 1 cup wine, 2 cups water, a bay leaf, black peppercorns and 1 lemon, which has been cut into wedges.
 Bring to a boil and add the crabs, cover, reduce heat and simmer 10 to 12 minutes.

 How to Boil Crab: Drop live crabs into a large pot of boiling water.
 Boil 15 minutes for a 1½-pound crab, 20 minutes for a 2-pound crab.

 Head to the kitchen